Keyboard shortcuts

 • computes work values between adjacent states

-• fills a full pairwise DeltaFMatrix
+• result() materializes the full pairwise DeltaFMatrix

 MBAR